data-8/Gofer-Grader/README.md

 ## Why?

 [okpy](http://okpy.org/) is used at Berkeley for a number of large classes (CS61A, data8, etc).
-It has a lot of features for student management, office hours, providing feedback, autograding, etc.
+It has a lot of features that are very useful for large and diverse classes, such as:
-These are great for large classes, but come with an added complexity that makes it harder to use for smaller classes.
-It's featureset overlaps a lot other student management systems (such as EdX, Canvas, etc) - this makes it complex to use okpy with other systems.

-This project aims to re-implement a small and specific subset of okpy that does autograding only.
+1. Office Hours management
+2. Student assignment statistics
+3. Plagiarism detection
+4. Personalized feedback
+5. Backups of student submissions
+6. Support for Python, Scheme and other languages
+7. Hiding / locking tests when students are running them locally
+8. Mass automatic grading

+And many more.

+However, this comes with a complexity cost for instructors who only need a subset of these features and sysadmins operating an okpy server installation.

+This project is tightly scoped to only do automatic grading, and nothing else.